Friday, November 1, 2024

 Look, is it any surprise that I had to complete the sweep of classic LDD witches this year?

-When looking for copies of this doll being sold, I stumbled one page with a bafflingly dedicated hater writing a diatribe about how horrible the S32 variants and this doll were, and how Salem's variant promised to be worthless to any except those impossible people who wanted her.
+When looking for copies of this doll being sold, I stumbled upon one page with a bafflingly dedicated hater writing a diatribe about how horrible the S32 variants and this doll were, and how Salem's variant promised to be worthless to any except those impossible people who wanted her.
 Sorry to let you know, guy, but Salem's variant did not prove worthless.
 She seems to be on par with the main for fetching a good price in the series, and I was getting ready to eat a pretty major cost with her.
 I wanted to give her a chance, and I was all set to repeat the addition of the Puritan hood to tidy up the design.
 Pictures of Salem in-hand were more convincing than her official LDD portrait, so I was committed.
 But then I couldn't find her at all.

 Variant Salem seemed to disappear from the aftermarket once I logged back on in October to look for her, and that made me wonder about canceling or postponing this post, but one shopping suggestion from a Japanese retail site popped up...and converted to yen, she only cost me about $35.
 That's phenomenally better than the going I'd seen for her on the English-speaking market, or even main Salems on AliExpress, and it made me feel like kind of a rockstar to snag her through that channel!
 And she arrived not very long after ordering!
 Japanese shipping to the U.S. doesn't take too long; go figure.